 Dr. Levy has authored articles on plantar fasciitis, medical simulation, and interprofessional education.
 She is a nationally board certified physician assistant and currently licensed to practice as a physician assistant in the state of Pennsylvania.

 Dr. Levy completed a doctorate in Health Sciences in 2015 from A.T.
 Still University.
 Additionally, she earned a Master of Medical Science degree from Saint Francis College, a Bachelor of Science from Hahnemann University, and a Bachelor of Arts in Spanish and Sociology from Indiana University of Pennsylvania.

-Dr. Levy recieved the Christian R. and Mary F. Linback Award for Distinguished Teaching in 2007.
+Dr. Levy received the Christian R. and Mary F. Linback Award for Distinguished Teaching in 2007.